myyang/django-pb-model/README.rst

             return "Username: {a.email}, nickname: {a.nickname}".format(a=self)

-By above settings, you can covert between django model and protobuf easily.
+By above settings, you can convert between django model and protobuf easily.
 For example:

 .. code:: python